 To use the sample TIM, references to the TIM

-routines in sys_user_co.c
+routines in sys_user_co.c must be

 uncommented.
 These calls initialize and periodically "tick" the